ACSA.

 • Explore the challenges they face when trying to achieve their goals

-dEFINE AND SCROPE
+/ dEFINE AND SCROPE

 After going over user behaviors during our team meetings and reviewing the user stories from stakeholders, we created a persona to represent our target audience - newcomers with limited English proficiency.
 Since we only have 8 weeks, we decided to focus on Child & Family program – the most popular that users explore.

-USER PATH
+/ USER PATH

-How does pooja discover information currently?
+How does pooja discover information with the current interface

 I also mapped out an experience map that outlines how pooja currently discovers information on the ACSA website.
 This helped me build empathy with my target users and to stay user-centred while identifying opportunity areas where I could intervene with my digital solution to create a seamless user journey.

-There are 3 opportunities that would improve users' experiences:
+Opportunities would improve users' experiences:

-IDEATION 1 – iNFORMATION DISPLAY
+/ IDEATION 2 – mOBILE-FRIENDLY iNFORMATION DISPLAY

 The old website shows all the information in the form of links.
 For mobile users, it is hard to read a large load of text on a screen, especially for people who do not understand English proficently.
 The more text, the heavy cognitive load it can bring.